SaxenaLakshya/SaxenaLakshya/README.md

 </p>

 ## Ask me About 💬
-PYTHON PROGRAMMING LANGUAGE, C and C++ PROGRAMMING LANGUAGE, Computer-related topics and Science Fiction
+Hackathons and Problem-Solving Experiences, AI-Generated Art and Creativity, Gaming and Technology Trends

 ## How to reach me 📫
 saxena.lakshya0106@gmail.com